 As a beginner roti maker it is important to measure your ingredients properly, especially the flour.
 Here is a link with a quick how to on measuring flour and dry ingredients.

 Until you get comfortable with the feel of the flour and the dough, use a measuring cup to measure your ingredients, a whisk to bring it together and a rubber spatula to mix the dough.
 Yes, I said rubber spatula!
 Using a rubber spatula really helped my son to navigate the ingredients in the bowl and mix it into a soft dough.
 With the rubber spatula no tedious kneading was needed and the roti was perfect (see video for more details on using a rubber spatula for the roti dough).

 3. Use a little bit of instant yeast for your Guyanese oil roti dough

-If you are a beginner and quite sure what the roti dough should feel like when kneading or mixing, add a little bit of instant (rapid rising) yeast to the roti dough.
+If you are a beginner and not quite sure what the roti dough should feel like when kneading or mixing, add a little bit of instant (rapid rising) yeast to the roti dough.
 This will guarantee that your roti is extra flaky and soft.
 This is a non-traditional ingredient.
 Yeast is not used in traditional roti making, but if you are a beginner and want to give it a try it will make a huge difference for you, especially if this is your first time making roti.

 4. Use Warm Water to bring the dough together